paulwexler/opinions/on_coding/README.md

 we'd only have to declare a new sub-class of `DuckCommand` and implement its `get_namespace` and `__call__` methods.

-The point worth noting here is that the code that "does the work" is essentially the same in both designs.
+The point worth noting here is that the difference is in the packaging.
+The code that "does the work"
+is essentially the same in both designs.
 This is why (after the prototyping experiments have revealed the light at the end of the tunnel)